An Effect Pedal by Jeff Starr

 Powering The Ruthie

 The Ruthie can be powered via a 9v battery using the internal battery snap or by using the included 2.5mm center positive DC input jack.
 If you are using DC power then you need to use a 2.5mm plug with CENTER POSITIVE power running at 9 volts (or less).
-The Ruthie will NOT run about 9volts.
+The Ruthie will NOT run above 9volts.

 The way this pedal is powered is unique and classic in its design.
 Ruthie uses PNP transistors and this means that the positive voltage is going to ground.
 While this was common in fuzz pedals from the late 60s it’s uncommon in the modern era where 90% of all modern guitar pedals use negative voltage to the ground.
 PNP power allowed me to choose the specific transistors used in The Ruthie.